krizkontrolz/Home-Assistant-nextion_handler/beta_tests/README.md

 # Beta Testing Files

-The files here are for testing specific new features or bug fixes.
+The files here are for those testing specific new features or bug fixes.
 Not much use to anyone else.